ginschel/slavo_lingo_src/medzukurs_english.md

 "A red rose grows here."]

 ## Cardinal points/directions
-New Words: [north, south, west, east, northern, southern, western, eastern, compass, side, where, to rise (rises), to show, map, to travel, right, left, straight]
+New Words: [north, south, west, east, northern, southern, western, eastern, compass, side, where, to rise, to show, map, to travel, right, left, straight]
 Phrases: ["The north is cold.",
 "The south is warm.",
 "The sun rises in the east.",